unicomp23/omni/workspace/tec-1647/LATENCY_MONITORING.md

 ## Troubleshooting

-### Missing Correlation IDs
+### Missing Latency IDs
-If you see `correlationId=no-correlation-id` in logs, it means:
+If you see `latencyId=no-latency-id` in logs, it means:
-- Client is using an older version without correlation ID support
+- Client is using an older version without latency ID support
 - Proto files are not properly synchronized between Bixby and Tecate

 ### Calculating End-to-End Latency
 To calculate true end-to-end latency including Master processing:
 1. Find the request sent time from Bixby logs
 2. Find the processing complete time from Master logs
-3. Join on correlation ID to calculate total latency
+3. Join on latency ID to calculate total latency

 ### Network Latency Analysis
 The `networkLatencyMs` field in Master logs represents: